Understanding The Public Procurement Cycle: A Comprehensive Guide

 1. Need Identification and Planning

-The first step in the procurement cycle is the identification of procurement needs and careful planning.
-This phase involves a comprehensive assessment of what the organisation requires, the quantity of goods or services needed, and the associated budget constraints.
+The first step in the procurement cycle is identifying procurement needs and careful planning.
+This phase involves a comprehensive assessment of the organisation's requirements, the quantity of goods or services needed, and the associated budget constraints.
 Effective planning sets the foundation for a successful procurement process.

 During this phase, organisations consider factors such as project timelines and specific project requirements.
 Additionally, they identify stakeholders who will be involved throughout the procurement cycle.
 Detailed planning helps organisations avoid common pitfalls such as over-budgeting, underestimating needs, or missing critical deadlines.